-Both elements must be renewed at the same time.
+This filter can have one or two elements.
+Where two elements are fitted, both elements must be renewed at the same time.

 - 1 Thoroughly clean the outside of the filter assembly.
-Where drain taps are fitted to the filter bowls, drain the fuel from the filter (see fig. 13). - 2 Hold the filter bowls and release the setscrews that are fitted in the filter head above the centre of each filter element.
-Remove the filter elements and bowls (see fig. 14). - 3 Clean the inside of the filter head and bowls. - 4 Inspect the sealing rings and renew, where necessary. - 5 Put the bowl on the bottom of each element and assemble squarely to the filter head so that the elements fit in the centre of the joints in the filter head.
-Hold in this position while the setscrews are engaged and tightened. - 6 Remove air from the fuel system (see page 28).
+Where drain taps are fitted to the filter bowls, drain the fuel from the filter. - 2 Hold the filter bowls and release the setscrews that are fitted in the filter head above the centre of each filter element.
+Remove the filter elements and bowls (see fig. 15 or 16). - 3 Clean the inside of the filter head and bowls. - 4 Inspect the sealing rings and renew, where necessary. - 5 Put the bowl on the bottom of each element and assemble squarely to the filter head so that the elements fit in the centre of the joints in the filter head.
+Hold in this position while the setscrews are engaged and tightened. - 6 Remove air from the fuel system (see page 30).